 It’s nice to think you can do everything on your own.
 But when it comes to running your business, there are certain tasks and responsibilities you will want to give to a qualified advisor.
 None of these roles could be more important than the chief financial officer (CFO).
-CFO services are vital to any business’s growth.
+CFOs are vital to any business’s growth.

 What Does a CFO Do?

 Many business owners forgo the CFO role because they simply don’t know what a CFO does.
 The title, chief financial officer, suggests that they have something to do with money, but it isn’t especially descriptive.

 Don’t worry if you’re one of these business owners who is fuzzy on CFO services.
 What you’ll find is that you’ve been handling many of the tasks largely through trial and error and gut instinct.
 What you’ll also learn is that there are proven methods for these tasks that can take the guesswork out of managing your business.

 One of the great challenges business owners face is that they don’t know how to measure their business’s health.
 Sure there are periods when they know they’re getting more sales or fewer sales, but they don’t really know what’s happening “under the hood.”

 A CFO can create financial reports that simplify complex accounting data into informative metrics that a business owner can act upon.
 With good financial reporting comes the ability to do good financial planning and make better decisions.

 Financial forecasting is an often overlooked aspect of business management.
 Often business owners estimate their future finances with a guess based on how they’re feeling about the current health of their business.